Short Story Saturday: Why You Never Celebrate in a Weird Bar

 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled Why You Never Celebrate in a Weird Bar.
 Please enjoy.

-Like every morning, I awoke to the screams of my alarm clock.
+Like every morning, I awoke to the wails of my alarm clock.
 The noise felt like little hammers pounding directly into my brain.
-I did want any rational person would do in that situation and smashed it.
-I waddled to the bathroom, half-asleep, grumbling to myself as I scratched myself in odd places.
+I did what any rational person would do in that situation and smashed it.
+Now wide awake and unable to sleep, I decided to get out of bed and take a shower, so I waddled to the bathroom, half-asleep, grumbling to myself as I scratched myself in odd places.

-A buddy of mine often says that hanging out with fellow Red Sox fans in of itself is intoxicating.
-What a tool.
-Crowds can’t get you drunk.
-Beer can, though.
-That’s why I insisted we go anywhere that wasn’t downtown Boston.
-Our plan was to go to the bus station and hop on the first bus that arrived.
-It didn’t matter to us where it was going as long as it was out of the city and away from the tons of people now walking our streets.
-Unfortunately, it seemed like we weren’t the only ones with that idea and the four of us struggled to find a place to stand.
+We decided to go to the bus station and hop on the first bus that arrived.
+The destination didn’t matter as long as it was out of town, away from the massive crowd.
+Unfortunately, it seemed like we weren’t the only ones with that idea and the four of us had to compete for space at the station.

-The driver was weird looking, I gotta admit.
-He had a flat nose and bulgy starry eyes looked at us funny as we passed by.
-After we sat down, he turned in his driver’s seat and asked whether we were sure we wanted to go where he was headed.
-We replied by asking if they had bars where he was going.
-After a long pause, he admitted there was one but it didn’t get many customers.
-We begged the driver to step on it.
+The strange driver with a flat nose and bulgy starry eyes looked at us askance as we passed him by.
+While remaining in the driver’s seat, he turned around and asked whether we were sure we wanted to go where he was headed.
+We replied by asking whether they had bars where he was going.
+After a long pause, he admitted that there was one but it didn’t get that many customers.
+Excitedly, we begged the driver to step on it.

 Our talk turned from the Red Sox to a religious order or something and the benefits of joining.
-I think I made a comment like if it guarantees the Red Sox would win the World Series I would join in a heartbeat.
-She assured me that the order would fulfill my deepest desires and I think I took that as a “yes” but I was pretty wasted at the time so I don’t really remember.
-I do remember the unblinking eyes of a man holding a needle to my chest saying this is to ensure you are truly devoted before I blacked out.
+I think I made a snide remark about if it guarantees the Red Sox would win the World Series I would join in a heartbeat.
+She assured me that the order would fulfill my deepest desires.
+Still quite sloshed, I took this as confirmation and agreed that joining was a good idea.
+Before blacking out, I remember the unblinking eyes of a man holding a needle to my chest saying this is to ensure you are truly devoted.

-“Ugh,” I said to myself as I stood there in the shower, “That’s the last time I go drinking at Innsmouth.”
+“Ugh,” I said to myself, “That’s the last time I go drinking at Innsmouth.”

 If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Thank you for reading my story.